robstoll/atrium/README.md

 ## Further Examples

-Atrium supports further assertion builders (e.g, for `CharSequence`) as well as assertion functions which have not been shown in the examples.
+Atrium supports further expectation builders (e.g, for `CharSequence`) as well as expectation functions which have not been shown in the examples.
 Have a look at [apis/differences.md](https://github.com/robstoll/atrium/tree/main/apis/differences.md) for a few more examples.
-This site contains also a list of all APIs with links to their assertion function catalogs.
+This site contains also a list of all APIs with links to their expectation function catalogs.

 You can also have a look at the [specifications](https://github.com/robstoll/atrium/tree/main/misc/specs/atrium-specs-common/src/main/kotlin/ch/tutteli/atrium/specs)